Kasha-Katuwe Tent Rocks National Monument

 Review the BLM Ticket Reservation fees and information on this webpage AND the Cochiti Pueblo Tribal Access Pass fees https://www.purplepass.com/cochitikktr to understand all fees and visitation details prior to making a reservation.

 The Monument, managed by the BLM, has implemented a modified fee and reservation system to help provide a more positive visitor experience and protect the Monument’s fragile resources.
-Reservations are available Thursday through Monday, from February 1 to December 14, 2025 (excluding designated closure dates listed below).
-After the seasonal closure (December 15, 2025, to January 31, 2026), please check back here for updates regarding next year’s BLM Ticket availability.
+Reservations are available Thursday through Monday, with ticket sales opening on a quarterly basis, excluding designated closure dates listed below.
+Check the banner message at the top of the screen for the ticket sale schedule.

 Visiting the Monument